ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 An extension can be easily implemented by introducing spatially varying lights~\cite{maier2017intrinsic3d}, wrapped up with a hash map. \begin{setup} Spatially varying spherical harmonics (SVSH) (bands = 3) can be described by a hash map that maps lighting subvolume coordinates to the corresponding coefficients:

-\end{setup} The embedding of an active voxel in an SVSH map is identical to SLAC, with 1-cube neighbor for the data term and 1-ring neighbor for the regularizer.
+\end{setup} The embedding of an active voxel in an SVSH map is identical to SLAC, with 1-cube neighbors for the data term and 1-ring neighbors for the regularizer.
 Further description is omitted here as the formulation and implementation are similar to Eq.~\ref{equ:sfs}~\cite{maier2017intrinsic3d}.

-With both SfS and SVSH optimization implemented\footnote{Pose optimization and voxel upsampling are disabled at current.}~\cite{maier2017intrinsic3d}, we show the results on the scene \emph{lion} in Fig.~\ref{fig:app-intrinsic3d}.
+Having both SfS and SVSH optimization implemented\footnote{Pose optimization and voxel upsampling are disabled at current.}~\cite{maier2017intrinsic3d}, we show the results on the scene \emph{lion} in Fig.~\ref{fig:app-intrinsic3d}.
 Without voxel grid upsampling, both the geometry and appearance details are sharper.
 Regarding performance and code complexity, we show in Table~\ref{tab:app-sfs-loc} that our code is much shorter in pure Python, and $150\times$ faster per iteration thanks to the CUDA autodiff engine in PyTorch.
 Note that Ceres is a 2nd-order optimizer on CPU that empirically converges faster than the 1st-order ADAM optimizer.
-In practice, however, we found that in 50 iterations ADAM converges well against the preset 10 iterations for non-linear least squares solver.
+In practice, however, we found that in 50 iterations ADAM converges well against the preset 10 iterations for the non-linear least squares solver.
 Thus the total optimization performance of our implementation is still $30\times$ faster with more voxels to process (remember that we do not require an additional bounding box).